lukarajic/lukarajic/README.md

 Software Engineer focused on systems, performance, and full-stack development.
 University of Toronto CS graduate.

-I like working close to the hardware — CPUs, caches, kernels — but I'm equally comfortable building production features across a modern web stack.
+I like working close to the hardware, CPUs, caches, kernels, but I'm equally comfortable building production features across a modern web stack.

 ## 🔧 What I'm Building